marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [ ] consider implementing with @marick's metaconstant syntax
    a. [ ] if we do metaconstant style, implement generator overriding

+* [ ] double check that users won't get more than one reported failure per formula